DataFire/OneDB/web/docs/markdown/Data_Schemas.md

 }
 ```

-Then use the OneDB CLI to register your namespace:
+Then use the OneDB CLI to register your namespace.
+If you don't have an account already,
+you can create one at [data.one-db.org](https://data.one-db.org).

 ```bash
 npm install -g onedb-cli